-- Existing trails could undergo minor realignment for resource protection purposes in the backcountry zone and for visitor experience in the discovery zone. - Visitors would be provided opportunities to reflect on the influence of the natural world on the moundbuilders in a primarily quiet contemplative setting.
+- Existing trails could undergo minor realignment for resource protection purposes in the backcountry zone and for visitor experience in the discovery zone. - The width of some existing trails and roads within the backcountry and discovery zones would be reduced according to the management zone descriptions. - Visitors would be provided opportunities to reflect on the influence of the natural world on the moundbuilders in a primarily quiet contemplative setting.
 There would be limited personal services such as guided hikes and talks.
-On-site information would be limited in the backcountry zone.

-• Interpretive waysides and signs would be primarily sited in the discovery zone.
+Onsite information would be limited in the backcountry zone. - Interpretive waysides and signs would be primarily sited in the discovery zone.
 Some interpretive waysides and signs may be carefully sited in the backcountry zone to provide essential information but not detract from the natural and contemplative setting.
-Wayside and sign placement would be determined in the long-range interpretation plan.
+Wayside and sign placement would be determined in the long-range interpretation plan. - Maintenance access to the northernmost portion of the monument would be nonvehicular and the northern maintenance road would be abandoned.

 In alternative B, the majority of the South Unit is zoned for backcountry.
 An area immediately south of Highway 76 would be placed in the discovery zone.
-See "Figure 11.
-South Unit, Alternative B."
+See "Figure 6.
+Alternative B."